 The Samsung MS11K3000AS performed exceptionally poorly in our heating and speed metrics.
 Heating food is the primary reason you get a microwave, and a model that did the worst out of the entire group at this crucial task is definitely something to be wary of.

-We purchased the top 10 models of microwave that are currently available and put them through the wringer to see which one came out on top.
-In total, we spent over 150 hours researching and testing these products.
+We purchased the top microwaves that are currently available and put them through the wringer to see which one came out on top.
 We divided our testing methodology into four weighted metrics: Heating, Ease of Use, Defrosting, and Speed.
 The following sections give the full results on how the Samsung performed relative to its competition.